fossasia/gci18.fossasia.org/README.md

 FOSSASIA Google Code-In Website 2018 https://gci18.fossasia.org

-This is the repository for Fossasia's website for Google Code-In 2018, we at Fossasia intend to develop it collaboratively during the course of this competition by participating students themselves.
-Fork the repository before making changes and make sure you read [Fossasia Best Practices](https://blog.fossasia.org/open-source-developer-guide-and-best-practices-at-fossasia/)
+This is the repository for FOSSASIA's website for Google Code-In 2018, we at FOSSASIA intend to develop it collaboratively during the course of this competition by participating students themselves.
+Fork the repository before making changes and make sure you read [FOSSASIA Best Practices](https://blog.fossasia.org/open-source-developer-guide-and-best-practices-at-fossasia/)

 Read in **[German](https://github.com/Ritzing/gci18.fossasia.org/blob/master/translations/GermanReadme.md)**